Alaska & the Yukon

 What's Not Included

-Optional outings such as a wildlife tour, raft trip, or helicopter ride over Denali National Park are not included.
+Optional outings in Denali National Park, such as a wildlife tour, raft trip, sled-dog kennel tour, or flightseeing excursion, are not included.

 Notes